 “Juvenile Court Services” (JCS) means an administrative unit that is part of the judicial branch of Iowa government and established in each judicial district pursuant to Iowa Code Ch.
 602. JCS provides intake services for all Iowa Youth who are alleged to have committed a Delinquent act.
 JCS also supervises and provides services to those Youth who are adjudicated Delinquent or those Youth who have committed a Delinquent act but who have not been adjudicated Delinquent by the Juvenile Court.

-“Juvenile Court Services Model of Practice” means the Juvenile Court Services utilization of Evidence-Based Practices that result in the Juvenile Court Officer (JCO):
+“Juvenile Court Services Model of Practice” (JCS’s Model of Practice) means the Juvenile Court Services utilization of Evidence-Based Practices that result in the Juvenile Court Officer (JCO):

 Assessing offender’s criminogenic needs and risk factors using the Iowa Delinquency Assessment;